Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Coral Expeditions carries a permit to remove the Crown of Thorns Starfish.
 One of the most major threats to the Reef, the starfish population has boomed to plague proportions and is a significant danger to coral.
 The present outbreak began in 2010.
 So far, over 300 000 of the deadly creature have been culled, with more than 80 reefs patrolled.
 Coral Expeditions also participates in a programme where sightings of the COTS are reported to the GBRMP.

 The Cairns Turtle Rehabilitation Centre on Fitzroy Island was established in 2000.
 Today, this world class facility has raised the success rate for the rehabilitation of the turtles from 30% to 85%, one of the highest success rates in Australia.
-Coral Expeditions visits the centre on our 3 day and 7-day Great Barrier Reef itineraries, and the company donates to Turtle sanctuary every single time we visit, amounting to donations of over $5000 per annum.
+Coral Expeditions visits the centre on our 7-day Great Barrier Reef itineraries, and the company donates to Turtle sanctuary every single time we visit, amounting to donations of over $5000 per annum.
 On these trips, guests are also invited to donate directly to the sanctuary.
 Coral Expeditions has also provided logistical support for the organisation, such as transport of staff, equipment, and turtles.

 The Lizard Island Research Station is a world leading supplier of on-reef facilities for coral reef research and education.
 Coral Expeditions schedules visits to LIRS at the request of our guests, and donates to the station at every visit.
 The company also provides logistical support when required, including transport of staff and equipment.